-This is because VINELink stores all offender information it receives from local and state facilities.
+This is because VINELink stores all offender information it receives from local law, and state facilities.
 They then make some or all of that information available through their website.
 They also will notify victims if and when you walk free.

 Police update this organization’s inmate system near-simultaneously with official facilities.
 As long as the connected facility is online and connected.
-Thus, if you are trying to find an inmate and aren’t having luck with an official source, this is the second-best choice for non-federal inmates.
+Thus, if you are trying to locate or find an inmate and aren’t having luck with an official source, this is the second-best choice for non-federal inmates.
 It will typically take between two hours and a day for an inmate to show up in this system.

 VINE reports that it will not remove offender information.
 Instead, it recommends anyone concerned with their information to report to their arresting facility any incorrect data.